maplain/control-tower/README.md

 When a template profile is used to create a pipeline, you'll be asked for the values by ct and one corresponding concrete profile will be optionally created.

+Generally speaking, following practices are recommended:
+* create normal profiles for static shared secrets
+* create template profiles for dynamic configurations that vary from feature to feature, eg: branches, pool-name etc

 This profiles are encrypted using a default key which might not suite your use case.
 To encrypt it using another key:
 ```sh
 ➜  control-tower git:(master) ✗ ct s g > secret